juampynr/representative_image/README.md

 [![CircleCI](https://circleci.com/gh/juampynr/representative_image.svg?style=svg)](https://circleci.com/gh/juampynr/representative_image)

+# This project has been moved to https://www.drupal.org/project/representative_image

 Representative Image allows you to define a field for each entity bundle that should be referenced to display an image when a representative image for an entity is requested.